 In 2015 I was required to get a license to fly an airplane and not only did I have to perform solo flights, but I also had to pass a very difficult check ride that included being able to land an airplane with no engine power.

 Currently, a remote pilot needs no formal training or skills proficiency to obtain a license to fly a UAS.
-This becomes problematic because by the low barrier to entry, the FAA sends mixed messages to organizations as the skill level need to fly unmanned aircraft.
-As a result, many organizations see drones nothing more as toys and completely underestimate what it takes to fly an unmanned aircraft.
+This becomes problematic because of the low barrier to entry, the FAA sends mixed messages to organizations as the skill level needed to fly unmanned aircraft.
+As a result, many organizations see drones as nothing more than toys and completely underestimate what it takes to fly an unmanned aircraft.